metagenlab/zAMP/docs/pages/under_the_hood.rst

 Input
 =======================================================================

-`A set of Python functions <../../../rules/0_preprocessing/scripts/make_input_list.py>`_ is run at each execution of the RSP4ABM to match sequencing read files to each sample.
+:github:`A set of Python functions <rules/0_preprocessing/scripts/make_input_list.py>` is run at each execution of the RSP4ABM to match sequencing read files to each sample.

+As exposed in :ref:`test <sample_selection>`

 Local reads